maximgeller/projects/web-app-flask/tutorial.md

 # Integrating Google Calendar
 We're going to primarily follow Google's quickstart guide for making requests to their API, but with some adjustments.
 [You can find it here!](https://developers.google.com/calendar/quickstart/python) Follow the link to turn enable the API (you may have to create a Google Cloud project to do so) and select the option for creating a desktop app.
 You should then be able to download a file called `credentials.json` and place it in your project folder.
 Then install the API client from your terminal using this command: ` pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`.
 The third step is to copy over their quickstart code into `main.py`.
-However, we're going to be making some changes to it in order to suit our purposes. either way,
+However, we're going to be making some changes to it in order to suit our purposes.
+Either way, we'll definitely need to use the import statements they provide.
+Here's what your `main.py` file should look like after you do all of this

 # Deploying Your App